girisagar46/HonkingKubernetes/k8s-aws/pods/README.md

 ## Theory

+# Points to note:

-POD are the smallest unit of deployment in k8s.
+- POD are the smallest unit of deployment in k8s.
 Generally container to pod ratio is 1:1 (i.e. one container inside a pod) but in some advance case, more than 2 container can run inside it.
+- Pods are not visible outside the cluster
+- Pods are designed to be throw away things
+- Pods have short life time
+- Pods are regularly created and they die regularly
+- We treat pods like cattle, we don't treat like pets.
+If they die, we just replace it with another

 ## practical